 B.A.
 Psychology, Psychology Department, California State University Full Curriculum Vita

-Parrish, D.E. (in press).
+Parrish, D.E.
+(2018).
 Evidence-based practice: A common definition matters.
 Guest Editorial.
-Journal on Social Work Practice.
+Journal on Social Work Education.

 Parrish, D.E., von Sternberg, K., Benjamins, L., Duron, J., & Velasquez, M.M. (in press).
 CHOICES-TEEN: Reducing Substance-Exposed Pregnancy and HIV among Juvenile Justice Females.
 Research on Social Work Practice.https://doi.org/10.1177/1049731518779717